Amaretti cookies are probably the world’s most famous Italian cookies out there.

 - 1 cup confectioners sugar

-Pulse almonds together with sugar in a food processor as finely as you can.
+- Pulse almonds and bitter apricot kernels (if you opt to use those as in traditional Italian recipe) with sugar in a food processor as finely as you can.

 NOTE: You may not need to use all egg whites, just enough to get the dough together.

 - Sprinkle work surface with some powdered/confectioners sugar.